Deligne categories and the limit of categories $Rep(GL(m|n))$: Introduction

 Another important result proved in this paper is connected to Deligne's philosophy of ``abelian envelope'': for special (that is, integral) values of $t$, one should not expect to find a universal SM functor from $\cD_t$ to a tensor category $\mathcal{A}$ so that any SM functor $\cD_t \rightarrow \mathcal{B}$ to a tensor category $\mathcal{B}$ factors through an exact SM functor $\mathcal{A} \longrightarrow \mathcal{B}$.
 Instead, one has a collection of such functors $\cD_t$ to $\mathcal{A}_i$ so that any SM functor $\cD_t \rightarrow \mathcal{B}$ factors through one of $\mathcal{A}_i$.
 Among the functors $\cD_t \longrightarrow \mathcal{A}_i$ only one is faithful, and it is called the abelian envelope of $\cD_t$.

-If one considers the Deligne category $\rp(S_t)$ ($t = n \in \N$) instead of $\cD_t$, then it was shown in \cite{CO} that only two categories $\mathcal{A}_i$ appear: the classical category $\rp(S_n)$ and the abelian envelope $Rep^{ab}(S_{t=n})$.
+If one considers the Deligne category $\rp(S_t)$ ($t = n \in \N$) instead of $\cD_t$, then it was shown in \cite{CO} that only two categories $\mathcal{A}_i$ appear: the classical category $\rp(S_n)$ and the abelian envelope ${\rp}^{ab}(S_{t=n})$.
 Here is our second result (see Theorem \ref{thrm:Deligne_conj}).

-\begin{introtheorem} Let $\mathcal{T}$ be an abelian symmetric monoidal category, and let $X$ be a dualizable object in $\mathcal{T}$ of integral dimension $t$.
-Consider the canonical SM functor carrying the $t$-dimensional generator of $\cD_t$ to $X$. \begin{enumerate}[label=(\alph*)] \item If $X$ is not annihilated by any Schur functor then $F_X$ uniquely factors through the embedding $I:\cD_t\to\cV_t$ and gives rise to an exact SM functor sending $V_t$ to $X$. \item If $X$ is annihilated by some Schur functor then there exists a unique pair $m, n \in \mathbb{Z}_+$, $m-n=t$, such that $F_X$ factors through the SM functor $\cD_t\longrightarrow \rp_{\gl(m|n)}$ and gives rise to an exact SM functor
+\begin{introtheorem} Let $\mathcal{T}$ be a \InnaC{tensor} category, and let $X$ be an object in $\mathcal{T}$ of integral dimension $t$.
+Consider the canonical SM functor carrying the $t$-dimensional generator of $\cD_t$ to $X$. \begin{enumerate}[label=(\alph*)] \item If $X$ is not annihilated by any Schur functor then $F_X$ uniquely factors through the embedding $I:\cD_t\to\cV_t$ and gives rise to an exact SM functor sending $V_t$ to $X$. \item If $X$ is annihilated by some Schur functor then there exists a unique pair $m, n \in \mathbb{Z}_+$, $m-n=t$, such that $F_X$ factors through the SM functor $\cD_t\longrightarrow \rp(\gl(m|n))$ and gives rise to an exact SM functor

 sending the standard representation $\mathbb{C}^{m |n}$ to $X$. \end{enumerate}

 \end{introtheorem} This answers a question posed by Deligne in \cite[Section 10]{D}.
 The proof of this theorem is based on Theorem \ref{introthrm:universal} (in the form of Theorem \ref{Mthm:uni-prop}) and on the Tannakian formalism as described by Deligne in \cite{D1}.